ubc/examdb/README.md

 NOTES
 -----
-* the system is currently set up on a "Production" setup.
-On a production environment, twig templates are compiled only once, etc, which makes it harder to develope on
-** to move back to a "dev" environment, just update web/.htaccess line 41:
-  * From
-    ```
-     RewriteRule .? %{ENV:BASE}/app.php [L]
-    ```
-To
-    ```
-     RewriteRule .? %{ENV:BASE}/app_dev.php [L]
-    ```
-* to see changes if on production enviornment, then you'll need to run a few commands in console to see the changes (aka move from src folder to web folder)
+* to see changes if on production environment, then you'll need to run a few commands in console to see the changes (aka move from src folder to web folder)

     ```
     php app/console cache:clear --env=prod